chrt-io/blog/_posts/2021-03-03-should-data-be-global.md

 categories: ''

 ---
-Most of the chart libraries expect the developer to declare the data for the entire chart.
+Most of the chart libraries expect the coder to declare the data for the entire chart.
 The paper [A layered grammar of graphics](http://vita.had.co.nz/papers/layered-grammar.html) states:

 > When creating a plot we start with data.